-A bed, water, kitchenette, lounge, awning, fridge, water tank, windows – basically everything that constituted a caravan and caravan-like features but without a chassis or suspension.
+A bed, water, kitchenette, lounge, awning, fridge, water tank, windows – basically everything that constituted a caravan and caravan-like features, but without a chassis or suspension.

-Needless to say, these kinds of builds did not really lend themselves to the rigours of outback travel/touring as they often broke the vehicle they sat on or broke themselves under their own weight (or frame failure).
+Needless to say, these kinds of builds did not lend themselves to the rigours of outback travel/touring as they often broke the vehicle they sat on or broke themselves under their own weight (or frame failure).

-The reality is we now have strict rules for vehicle payloads which are enforced by traffic departments and insurance claims are scrutinised to determine if the vehicle was “overloaded".
-(Remember, insurers are in the business of not paying out if they can avoid it.)
+The reality is we now have strict rules for vehicle payloads which are enforced by traffic departments and insurance claims are scrutinised to determine if the vehicle was “overloaded“.

-So while these types of builds were a solution for those who did not want to tow back in the day, these days, load capacity is heavily regulated.
+So while these types of builds were a solution for those who did not want to tow back in the day, these days, towing load capacity is heavily regulated.
 The safest advice anyone can give you is:

 To mitigate the likelihood of an insurer not paying your claim, ensure you do not exceed your vehicle’s limits as defined by the vehicle’s manufacturer!